authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 By implementing BIMI, a site agrees that through some combination of trust mechanisms, it will instruct a BIMI-capable MUA to display the image fetched from a URI within the message headers.
-This URI is created after the MTA authenticates a message, and is also able to authenticate the BIMI certificate associated with the sending domain.
+This URI is created after the MTA authenticates a message, and is also able to authenticate the VMC associated with the sending domain.

 # Validation of a BIMI message